cizordj/molotov/HACKING.md

         copy_syslinux_modules
     }

+This way the user can see what the program does rather than how it does
 ### Comments

 Please do not write comments inside the code, nor comment out pieces of code.
 Your functions' name must be enough to express your feelings and if you can't do that then you shouldn't be here.